BOHUYESHAN-APB/CNN-MicroAI-Colony/ALGORITHM_NOTES.md

 }
 ```

-### Acknowledgments
+### Acknowledgements

-This project builds upon the groundbreaking work of several researchers and organizations:
+This project builds upon the pioneering work of many researchers and institutions:

-- **Microsoft Research Asia (MSRA) team**:
+- **Microsoft Research Asia (MSRA) Team**:
   - Kaiming He
   - Xiangyu Zhang
   - Shaoqing Ren
   - Jian Sun

-- **Fast/Faster R-CNN contributors**:
+- **Fast/Faster R-CNN Contributors**:
   - Ross Girshick (Microsoft Research)
   - Original Fast R-CNN team

-Special thanks to all open-source contributors who have made their implementations and improvements publicly available, enabling further research and development in computer vision and object detection.
+Special thanks to all open-source contributors whose publicly shared implementations and improvements have provided valuable resources for research and development in the fields of computer vision and object detection.